MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netqos/New-NetQosPolicy.md

 ThrottleRate   : 1.049 MBits/sec
 ```

-This example creates a QoS policy named FTP, that matches an application path at ftp.exe and throttles the traffic at 1,000,000 bytes per second.
+This example creates a QoS policy named FTP, that matches an application path at ftp.exe and throttles the traffic at 1 MBits per second.
 This policy is ActiveStore, meaning that it is not persistent after reboot of the computer.

 An alias for the **ThrottleRateActionBytesPerSecond** parameter is `MaxBw`.